End of Life: Helping with Comfort and Care

 When death comes suddenly, there is little time to prepare.
-On the other hand, watching an older person become increasingly frail may mean that it’s hard to know when the end of life begins because changes can happen so slowly.
-But if you do know death is approaching and understand what will happen, then you do have a chance to plan.
+In contrast, watching an older person become increasingly frail may mean that it’s hard to know when the end of life begins because changes can happen so slowly.
+But, if you do know death is approaching and understand what will happen, then you do have a chance to plan.

 Just as each life is unique, so is each death.
 But, there are some common experiences very near the end:

 - Shortness of breath, known as dyspnea

 - Mental confusion or reduced alertness

 - Refusal to eat or drink